Not aware of Nitish Kumar accepting Haryana rally invite, says JD(U) after INLD confirms his presence | Politics

 Many eyebrows were raised over the meeting between the two leaders though Kumar brushed aside the misgivings, while underscoring the fact that he shared “personal ties” with the ex-CM of Haryana.

-Notably, Chautala and his INLD are opposed to the ruling BJP in Haryana though the Jannayak Janta Party – an outfit floated by Chautala’s estranged nephew Dushyant – is an ally of the saffron camp.
+Notably, Chautala and his INLD are opposed to the ruling BJP in Haryana though the Jannayak Janta Party -- an outfit floated by Chautala's estranged grand-nephew Dushyant -- is an ally of the saffron camp.

 The proposed rally at Jind, for which invitations have also been sent to regional heavyweights like Mamata Banerjee and Sharad Pawar, among others, is being touted as the precursor to the formation of a “Third Front” ahead of the 2024 Lok Sabha polls.